A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

 \section{Problem Definition}

-\paragraph{} In this section we outline RL-based modeling of TSC and then establish the problem formulation for region-based MARL in TSC.
-Key notations used throughout this paper are summerized in Table~\ref{tab:notation}.
+In this section, we outline RL-based modeling of TSC and then establish the problem formulation for region-based MARL in TSC.
+Key notations used throughout this paper are summarized in Table~\ref{tab:notation}.